 For those with behavioral health disorders, like depression and bipolar disorder, there may be an increased risk of suicide.
 For example, research indicates the rate of suicide for those who have bipolar disorder is 10 to 30 times more than the overall population.

 That said, there are often warning signs that a person may be struggling to help you identify when intervention may be needed.
-Eight out of 10 people offer some sign they are considering suicide.
-People who talk about, threaten suicide or call a suicide crisis center are 30 times more likely than average to follow through with the act.
+Almost eight out of 10 people offer some sign they are considering suicide.
 Regardless of whether you know someone who’s currently struggling with mental health, it may be helpful to learn how to help spot some of the signs of suicide and understand how to intervene.

-Talking about any of the following may be a warning sign a person is considering suicide and therefore may need urgent help.
+The following warning signs might mean a person is considering suicide and therefore may need urgent help:

 - Talking about feeling trapped or in unbearable pain

 - Looking for a way to access lethal means

 - Sleeping too little or too much

 - Talking or posting about wanting to die